abhisheksahore/memory-game/README.md

 The goal of the game is to match up all the pairs.

+A demo with the starter code is [here](https://drive.google.com/file/d/15ZgaBsBQxwwghvcPASgikroU9BVxCraa/view?usp=sharing)

 ## Part One - Reading the code
 Take a look at the starter code provided.